Walburgis, Countess of Rietberg

 Countess Walburgis of Rietberg (1555/56, Rietberg – 26 May 1586, Esens) was 1565–1576 and 1584–1586 Countess of Rietberg.

 Life

-Walburgis was the second daughter of Count John II of Rietberg and Agnes of Bentheim-Steinfurt in Rietberg.
+Walburgis was the second daughter of Count John II of Rietberg and his wife, Countess Agnes of Bentheim-Steinfurt in Rietberg.
 After the birth of John Edzard, her youngest child and only son, Walburgis needed to recover and moved from Esens to Wittmund.
 A short time later, she moved back to Esens, where she died on 26 May 1586 at the age of 30.
 She was buried in the St. Magnus Church in Esens.
 With her death, the Rietberg line of the House of Werl-Arnsberg died out.

-After Walburgis's death rumours that she had been handed a poisoned beer soup.
+After Walburgis's death rumors spread that she had been poisoned with a poisoned beer soup.
 Under torture, one of the three women suspected of the crime confessed.
 Although the doctors certified a natural death, the three suspects were burned on the stake on 11 May 1586.